 Hex editors could come in handy to experiment and learn.
-If you are someone experienced, you should opt for the one with more feature – with a GUI.
+If you are experienced, you should opt for the one with more features – with a GUI.
 Although, it all comes down to personal preferences.

 What do you think about the usefulness of Hex editors?
 Which one do you use?
 Did we miss listing your favorite?
 Let us know in the comments!